 GREEN PAPAYA HAS ADVANTAGES

-YOU WANT to meet one more successful OFW, don’t you?
+YOU WANT to meet more successful OFW, don’t you?
 Sure you do.
 Right?
-Okay, here is another one.
+Okay, here is a husband and wife tandem/

-BETTER INCOME HERE – A former OFW who worked for five years as a construction worker in Saudi Arabia is proving that he can make more money by growing papaya and other high-value crops in Brgy.
+BETTER INCOME HERE – A former OFW who worked for five years as a construction worker in Saudi Arabia is proving that he and his wife can make more money by growing papaya and other high-value crops in Brgy.
 Kaingin, San Rafael, Bulacan.

-THOUSAND PAPAYAS – We visited Johnny’s plantation of 1,000 Red Royale papaya from East-West Seed that he planted on January 20, 2017.
-By May, he started harvesting, not the ripe ones but the green fruits which he sold to his regular customers.
+THOUSAND PAPAYAS – We visited the Gatus papaya plantation of 1,000 Red Royale papaya from East-West Seed that they planted on January 20, 2017.
+By May, they started harvesting, not the ripe ones but the green fruits which they sold to their regular customers.

-EVERY 2 DAYS – Since then, he was harvesting 200 to 300 kilos of green papaya every two days which he sold at P8 to P9 per kilo.
-The better fruits sold for P9 a kilo so that he actually made more than P1,600 to P2,400 every two days.
-Harvesting 200 to 300 kilos every two days was perfect for Johnny.
-It was a simple operation that was very convenient for him to do.
-No hassle in harvesting and selling his green fruits which are used as vegetable ingredient for tinola, atsara and other preparations.
+EVERY 2 DAYS – Since then, they were harvesting 200 to 300 kilos of green papaya every two days which they sold at P8 to P9 per kilo.
+The better fruits sold for P9 a kilo so that they actually made more than P1,600 to P2,400 every two days.
+Harvesting 200 to 300 kilos every two days was perfect for the couple.
+It was a simple operation that was very convenient for them to do.
+No hassle in harvesting and selling their green fruits which are used as vegetable ingredient for tinola, atsara and other preparations.

 ADVANTAGEOUS – Johnny also found selling green papaya advantageous.
 As he harvested the fruits every two days, he had a constant cash flow which he can use in growing other crops like tomato, eggplant, squash and others.

 NO PREVIOUS EXPERIENCE – At first, Johnny did not have any experience in growing high-value crops but he was able to learn the improved techniques by attending seminars given by government agriculturists and private companies.